Vishnupant Damle (film)

 Vishnupant Damle : The Unsung Hero Of Talkies Is a national award-winning docudrama about life of Shri Vishnupant Damle – one of the founder members of the legendary Prabhat Film Company.
 V G Damle started his journey as a poor village boy and became a remarkable personality in the film history of India.
 In the early 19th century, he has worked as an art director, cameraman, sound recordist, producer and director, for many acclaimed films.

 The film won award for best biographical/historical reconstruction at the 59th National Films Awards.

-The film follows his courageous life journey as well as his contribution to the world of cinema.
-This film is an effort to portray the pioneering work done by Mr Damle in the field of Cinema and pay tribute to this unsung hero.
+The film follows his life journey as well as his contribution to the world of cinema.